KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 	:start-at: // OpenXR Helper
 	:end-at: #include <OpenXRHelper.h>

-When setting up the graphics API core obejcts, there are things that we need to know from OpenXR in order to create the objects correctly.
-These could include the version of the graphics API required, referencing a specific GPU, required instance and/or device extension etc. Below are code examples showing how to setup your graphics for OpenXR.
+When setting up the graphics API core objects, there are things that we need to know from OpenXR in order to create the objects correctly.
+These could include the version of the graphics API required, referencing a specific GPU, required instance and/or device extension etc. Below are code examples showing how to set up your graphics for OpenXR.

 .. container:: d3d11